AJV304/Thesis/README.md

 The scripts in this repository can be used to analyze the datasets.
 The scripts are organized per research question, per scenario.
 Data was generated under two scenarios, an effect scenario and no-effect scenario.

 #### `03_visuals`
 This directory includes the scripts necessary to create the sankey graph visuals for the results of Research Question 2.
+Other images used in the thesis manuscript are also stored here.

-### Manuscript
+### `Manuscript`
 This directory is where the main project files are saved.
 This project was set up so no scripts needed to be run individually.
-Instead only one `qmd` need to be rendered to create a reproducible version of the results.
-The `Thesis.qmd` file can be found in this folder.
+Instead only one `qmd` needs to be rendered to create a reproducible version of the results.
+For this project that is the `Thesis.qmd`, which can be found in this directory.

-### Requirements.md
+### `Requirements.md`
 This file contains information about the computational environment that was used to run the analysis.
 This includes information on which software and packages are required to reproduce the results.

+### `renv.lock` and `renv`
+The `renv.lock` file and `renv` directory are created by the `renv` package.
+This package installs the required packages for this project as well as the correct versions, to reproduce the environment in which the simulation was performed.

 ## Reproducing the Results
 In order to reproduce my findings, please take the following steps.